-On July 13, 2018, an update was made to Cvent’s SOAP API calls which may require you to download the newest version of Cvent’s WSDL file.
-This update was made to comply with GPDR “right to be forgotten”.
-Cvent will perform obfuscation to anonymize a person’s record when a GDPR “right to be forgotten” request is submitted.
+On July 13, 2018, an update was made to Cvent’s SOAP API calls which may require you to download the newest version of the WSDL file.
+This update was made to comply with General Protection Data Regulation (GPDR) “right to be forgotten”.
+Cvent will perform obfuscation to anonymize a person’s record when a “right to be forgotten” request is submitted.
 When a request is received, Cvent will mask the contact’s information and flag them as obfuscated.

 What is changing and why?

-Now contacts/invitees and guests can be obfuscated from Cvent’s Address Book.
-This update will add a new “is_obfuscated” flag to the Contact and Guest objects and the field will be read only and searchable.
+Contacts/invitees and guests can be obfuscated from Cvent’s Address Book.
+This update will add a new “isobfuscated” flag to the Contact and Guest objects and the field will be read-only and searchable.

 What calls will be affected?

 - Create Contact: No change.
 The value for “isobfuscated” field will not impact the contact creation.
 Any new contact created will be saved with this value as false.